 Whatever your personal thoughts, hopefully we all get the chance to vote on any potential major changes to the NZ tax system at the next election.

-In theory, a wealth tax seems like a good idea for those who want more tax revenue to support taxpayer funded programs, but in practice, any such tax would be tricky to administer, lead to unintended outcomes, and probably not solve the perceived problem.
+In theory, a wealth tax seems like a good idea for those who want more tax revenue to support taxpayer funded programs, but in practice, any such tax would be tricky to administer, lead to unintended outcomes, and probably not solve the perceived (or real!) problem.

 Become the One Percent